matrix-org/matrix-spec-proposals/proposals/3982-proposal-template.md

 one in the spec, however this isn't desirable because:

  - This requires a two way communication between the Homeserver and AS, which presently isn't required.
- - This potentially costs more time in negotiation than any efficency losses from the hardcoded limit.
+ - This potentially costs more time in negotiation than any efficiency losses from the hardcoded limit.
  - Practically speaking, Synapse [has had a limit of 100](https://github.com/matrix-org/synapse/blob/develop/synapse/appservice/scheduler.py#L85-L86) for a few years and this hasn't caused many throughput issues.